oss-generic/process/codingStandards/CodingStandard-Java.md

   </tr>
 </table>

-This is to avoid the comments from breaking the logical structure of the program.
+>Rationale: This is to avoid the comments from breaking the logical structure of the program.

 ## References